 A large part of constructing an export strategy involves figuring out which markets to enter.
 Before getting into the business of “figuring out markets”, it is important to understand what a market entails.
-A market is best understood as a set of consumers within a defined geographic area, or other unifying characteristics, that is interested in a product.
+Understand a market as a set of consumers within a defined geographic area.
+Or other unifying characteristics, with interest in a product.

 Defining a Market

 Generally, exporters of vehicles from the United States would define their market by country primarily.
-However, markets can be further subdivided into smaller segments based on some unifying characteristics such as the middle class or urban dwellers or inhabitants of a particular region.
-Regardless of how a market is defined, it is important to understand that markets are influenced by both domestic and global economic conditions.
+However, markets can be further in subdivisions and smaller segments.
+Based on some unifying characteristics such as the middle class or urban dwellers, or inhabitants of a particular region.
+Regardless of market definition, understand that markets influence is by both domestic and global economic conditions.

-For example, analyses of the automotive market in recent years use the economic recession of 2007-2008 as a reference point for market growth and recovery.
-This economic event was the product of market forces on the domestic level and among global markets, which also experienced a significant downturn.
+Analyses of the automotive market in recent years use the economic recession of 2007-2008 as a reference point.
+For market growth and recovery.
+This economic event was the product of market forces on the domestic level and among global markets.
+Which also experienced a significant downturn.
 Both domestic and global economic trends are cyclical, with one influencing the other and vice versa.

 The Effect of Economic Downturns

-In the context of exporting cars to foreign markets, it is therefore important to keep a close eye on trends that occur in domestic markets.
+In the context of exporting cars to foreign markets.
+It is therefore important to keep a close eye on trends that occur in domestic markets.
 For example, political or economic instability can have repercussions on consumer spending.
-Using the Ukraine as an example, data on car sales show “The new passenger car market in Ukraine in March reached only 2,259 cars, which is 79.2% down on March 2014 and 23% down on February 2015, the Ukrautoprom association has reported.”
+Using Ukraine as an example, data on car sales show “The new passenger car market in Ukraine in March reached only 2,259 cars.
+Which is 79.2% down on March 2014 and 23% down on February 2015, the Ukrautoprom association has reported.”
 (1)

 This drop in car sales has coincided with political and economic instability in the country.
-A further example can be found in the effect the 2007-2008 Global Recession had on car sales.
+A further example is an effect the 2007-2008 Global Recession had on car sales.
 According to Ibis World, “The Global Car and Automobile Sales industry experienced a significant decline during the global recession, as the industry is vulnerable to economic shifts in employment and spending.
 While demand for new and used vehicles in mature markets (e.g. Japan, Western Europe and the United States) fell during the economic downturn, the industry flourished in the emerging economies of Brazil, Russia, India and China.”
 (2)

 What this illustrates is that a global recession can affect different markets in different ways.
 It may slow down sales in some market while spurring sales in others.
 Similarly, economic shocks may slow down the sale of new cars, but they may also spur on the sale of used cars.
 The main takeaway from this lesson is that exporters should keep a broad view of economic conditions and how the interplay of global and domestic economic conditions will affect a target market.